rsogllc/GNT/en/mining.md

 many weeks into the future you want to guess, you can use the basic formula from above to approximate your weekly income at a certain time.

-For example, if you make 1 bitcoin a week now, you make only 95% as much after each week (your decay constant), and you want to look 52 weeks into the future, the formula is: `1*0.95^52`, which results in you only earning 0.069 bitcoins per week after 52 weeks.
-The plot below substitutes *x* for the number of weeks elapsed over 104 weeks (two years) with guesses of 95%, 90%, and 85% for the decay constant:
+For example, if you make 1 bitcoin a week now and you expect difficulty to rise by about 5% a week on average, you will only earn 0.069 bitcoins in week 52.
+The plot below shows the amout of money you would make each week if difficulty increases by 5%, 10%, or 15% a week.

 ![FIXME](/img/mining/en-mining-equipment-exponential-decay.svg)